raspberrypilearning/animated-story/en/step_8.md

 Find the `/* ANIMATIONS */` comment.

-Add a new keyframes animation called 'fly' to suit the butterfly character.
+Add a new `@keyframes` animation called 'fly' to suit the butterfly character.

 --- code ---
 ---